Light & The Landscape

 When we’re in the field it’s important to have what you need for landscape photography.
 For instance, if you have a wide angle zoom, that’s the only lens you’ll need.
 But, it’s also important to respect the home of these very special living plants and creatures.
 So, we all need to tread lightly and be careful not to damage or crush plants.
 Therefore, if you normally use a backpack, try to go without.
 If you absolutely cannot, then please be extremely careful about where you place it when you’re shooting.

 Due to the nature of the course, it’s important to have good light during the field session.
-In case of bad light or inclement weaather, the field session will be rescheduled to the following day.
+In case of bad light or inclement weather, the field session (only) will be rescheduled to the following day or week as described in the class title.
 The lecture will still be held as scheduled.
-If light is a problem on the following day, then the session will be held one week from first field session.
-Example: Saturday is the field session, which is the 10th day of them month.
-The first postponement date is on Sunday (the 11th).
-The 2nd postponement date is the following Saturday (the 17th).
-The 3rd postponement date is the following day, the 18th, and so forth.
+If light is a problem on the makeup date, then the session will be held one week after that.
+Example: Saturday is the field session, which is the 10th day of the month.
+The first postponement date is on Saturday (the 17th).
+The 2nd postponement date is the following Saturday (the 24th).
+The 3rd postponement date is the Saturday of the 31st, and so forth.
+The initial classroom session will be held as scheduled.

 If you have further questions about Mike MacDonald workshops just email or phone 630-852-8448.